 Junky is a novel yet also serves as an autobiographical account of William S. Burroughs and his addiction to morphine.
 First published as Junkie under the pen name of William Lee in 1953, I read from two editions, each of which differed slightly.
 The edition that I read from cover-to-cover, Junky, had an introduction by Allen Ginsberg from 1976 and was published in 1987.
 I found this book easier to read than other Burroughs novels.
-I have read and reviewed three of his novels for LiveJournal (Queer, The Western Lands and Interzone) however my introduction to the Burroughs oeuvre predates my blog.
+I have read and reviewed three of his novels (Queer, The Western Lands and Interzone) however my introduction to the Burroughs oeuvre predates my blog.
 Burroughs shot up and described the physiological thrill of the drugs coursing through his veins.
 He became a junk pusher and robbed in order to support his addiction.
 He tried heroin, cocaine, peyote and marijuana as well, vividly illustrating the various preparation methods and how to inject, eat or inhale each substance.
 Junky was an unapologetic novel, telling the bare-bones truth by an actual addict.
 No wonder no other publisher would touch it in 1953.

 From the beginning of Junky, Burroughs writes evocative similes and comparisons.
 He tries to describe the way drugs take over his body and the terror he feels when he goes without his fix.
 The Burroughs reader recognizes similar sinister themes in his comparisons, such as insects and blackness.
 I liked his specificity in the comparison below: